-At EcSell, our research has allowed us to establish a logical progression of sales coaching facts through the years
+At EcSell, our research has allowed us to establish a logical progression of sales coaching facts throughout the years

 - Nothing impacts the performance of a sales rep more than their manager